zafar142007/BrowserTabManager/README.md

 Features supported:
 1. By entering the domain name, the extension will be able to kill all tabs of that domain from the Chrome window.
+2. See the number of tabs grouped by their domain in decreasing order of count.